-We the People of the United States, in Order to form a more perfect Union, establish Justice, ensure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.
+We, the People of the United States, in Order to form a more perfect Union, establish Justice, ensure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.

 — Preamble to the Constitution

 The Constitution of the United States of America is the supreme law of the nation.
-Empowered with the sovereign authority of the people by the framers and the consent of the legislatures of the states, it is the source of all government powers, and also provides important limitations on the government that protect the fundamental rights of United States citizens.
+Empowered with the sovereign authority of the people by the framers and the consent of the legislatures of the states, it is the source of all government powers, and also provides essential limitations on the government that protect the fundamental rights of United States citizens.

 Why a Constitution?

-A movement to reform the Articles began and in September, 1786, commissioners from five states met in the Annapolis Convention to discuss adjustments to the Articles of Confederation.
-After debate, the Congress of the Confederation endorsed the plan to revise the Articles of Confederation on February 21, 1787.
+A movement to reform the Articles began and in September 1786, commissioners from five states met in the Annapolis Convention to discuss adjustments to the Articles of Confederation.
+After the debate, the Congress of the Confederation endorsed the plan to revise the Articles of Confederation on February 21, 1787.
 Invitations to attend a convention in Philadelphia to discuss changes to the Articles were then sent to the state legislatures.

-In May, 1787, delegates from 12 of the 13 states (Rhode Island sent no representatives) convened in Philadelphia to begin the work of redesigning the government.
+In May 1787, delegates from 12 of the 13 states (Rhode Island sent no representatives) convened in Philadelphia to begin the work of redesigning the government.
 The delegates to the Constitutional Convention quickly began work on drafting a new Constitution for the United States.

 The Constitutional Convention